John Scheel, MD, PhD

 Mary Wetherall, RN, MSN, HN-BC

-Program Manager, RAD-AID USA Women’s Healthcare Access Initiative
+Director of Nursing, RAD-AID USA Women’s Healthcare Access Initiative

 She is licensed as a Registered Nurse with a Bachelor of Science degree in Nursing from Marywood University in Scranton, Pennsylvania, and has advanced family nursing and midwifery training from the University of Scranton Family Nurse Practitioner program in Pennsylvania and the Frontier School of Midwifery and Family Nursing in Kentucky.
 Mary holds a Master of Science in Nursing Leadership and Management from Walden University and has undergone additional certificate training for Women in Leadership from Cornell University as well as healthcare executive training through UCLA/Johnson and Johnson.